awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func updateMobileDeviceAccessRule(input: UpdateMobileDeviceAccessRuleInput, completion: @escaping (ClientRuntime.SdkResult<UpdateMobileDeviceAccessRuleOutputResponse, UpdateMobileDeviceAccessRuleOutputError>) -> Void)
 ```

-### updatePrimaryEmailAddress(input:​completion:​)
+### updatePrimaryEmailAddress(input:completion:)

 Updates the primary email for a user, group, or resource.
-The current email is moved
-into the list of aliases (or swapped between an existing alias and the current primary
-email), and the email provided in the input is promoted as the primary.
+The current email is moved into the list of aliases (or swapped between an existing alias and the current primary email), and the email provided in the input is promoted as the primary.

 ``` swift
 func updatePrimaryEmailAddress(input: UpdatePrimaryEmailAddressInput, completion: @escaping (ClientRuntime.SdkResult<UpdatePrimaryEmailAddressOutputResponse, UpdatePrimaryEmailAddressOutputError>) -> Void)
 ```

-### updateResource(input:​completion:​)
+### updateResource(input:completion:)

 Updates data for the resource.
-To have the latest information, it must be preceded by
-a DescribeResource call.
-The dataset in the request should be the one
-expected when performing another DescribeResource call.
+To have the latest information, it must be preceded by a \[DescribeResource\] call.
+The dataset in the request should be the one expected when performing another DescribeResource call.

 ``` swift
 func updateResource(input: UpdateResourceInput, completion: @escaping (ClientRuntime.SdkResult<UpdateResourceOutputResponse, UpdateResourceOutputError>) -> Void)